gitmehedi/kubernetes/kubernetes/README.md

-      --log-backtrace-at=:0: when logging hits line file:N, emit a stack trace --log-dir='': If non-empty, write log files in this directory --log-file='': If non-empty, use this log file --log-file-max-size=1800: Defines the maximum size a log file can grow to.
-Unit is megabytes.
-If the value is 0, the maximum file size is unlimited.
-      --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version
+      --log-backtrace-at=:0: when logging hits line file:N, emit a stack trace --log-dir='': If non-empty, write log files in this directory --log-file='': If non-empty, use this log file --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version